duckduckgo/tracker-radar/docs/CATEGORIES.md

-Each tracker may be assigned to one or more of the following:
+We assign categories to some of the domains on our list based on the resources served by the domain, the domain’s prevalence, and its privacy policy.

 |Category|Description|
 |---|---|
 |**Action Pixels**|This tracker may be collecting user specific events in a first-party or third-party environment.|